RE:ENTRY MENTORSHIP PROJECT

 MENTORSHIP WORKS

 Studies show that people leaving prison (or jail) who have a mentor are less likely to be incarcerated.
-This program expects commitment, willingness to change, and open communication.
-By choosing this program, you are showing that you want to make positive changes in your life.
+This project expects commitment, willingness to change, and open communication.
+By choosing this project, you are showing that you want to make positive changes in your life.

-The Community Mentorship Program is tremendously successful in other counties. mentor trained to provide resource referrals, assist with goal completion, and give emotional support.
+The Community Mentorship Project is tremendously successful in other counties.
+Mentors are trained to provide resource referrals, assist with goal completion, and give emotional support.
 Many facilities provide reentry services but lack one-on-one mentorship.
 Mentors are the missing link in successful reentry.

-If you would like to work with a Community Mentor, contact us today.
-You can also schedule an appointment with our project coordinator today.
-Even if you feel that you are ready for a mentor, stop by the RE:center.
+If you would like to work with a Community Mentor, you can also schedule an appointment with our project coordinator.
+Even if you feel that you aren't ready for a mentor, stop by the RE:center.
 Our team will help you reach your goals.
 Watch this video from our parent project, Yavapai Reentry Project.

 PARTICIPANT EXPECTATIONS